eddietejeda/digressit/readme.txt

 * Re-introduced support for paragraph citation and embedding
 * Expanded localization support
 * Fix issue with deactivation
-* Keyboard navigation - with corresponding admin option
+* Keyboard navigation - with corresponding admin options

 = 3.1.1 =
 * Fix issue where minified JS was not in released version